 The brand was revived as an automotive manufacturer a decade ago, and has found its niche in ultra-luxurious, unique supercars designed and manufactured as one of a kind art pieces.

 Introducing the Hispano Suiza Carmen, a 100% electric “hyperlux” vehicle introduced in 2019.
-Not to be outdone, Hispano Suiza introduced a sportier version in 2020 called the Carmen Boulogne, was presented in 2020.
+Not to be outdone, Hispano Suiza introduced a sportier version in 2020 called the Carmen Boulogne.

-The Boulogne will deliver 1,114 horsepower from four permanent magnet, synchronous motors housed in the rear axle and 80 kWh lithium-ion batteries, delivering 1,160 Nm of torque.
+The Boulogne delivers 1,114 horsepower from four permanent magnet, synchronous motors housed in the rear axle, and an 80 kWh lithium-ion battery, delivering 1,160 Nm of torque.
 It can travel from 0 to 100 km/h (0-62 mph) in less than 2.6 seconds with a range of 400 km (249 miles).

-While the performance may not best many of the other EVs on this list, the design and personalizion of the Carmen is where much of its value lies.
-Hispano Suiza has said that no two Carmen vehicles are alike, offering 1,904 different combinations of personalization for customers.
+While the performance may not top many of the other EVs on this list, the design and personalization of the Carmen is where much of its value lies.
+Hispano Suiza has said that no two Carmen vehicles are alike, offering 1,904 different combinations of personalization for its customers.